dahlsailrunner/knowyourtoolset-templates/README.md

 `dotnet new kyt-package -o KnowYourToolset.SamplePackage`

 The repo is here (and it has a pre-release version and a formal `1.0.0` version published for you to see): https://github.com/dahlsailrunner/knowyourtoolset-samplepackage

+### **dotnet new kyt-backend**
+This template creates a multi-project .NET solution for an API that includes business logic and unit tests.

+`dotnet new kyt-backend -o <projname>`

+Check out the Readme and Instructions documents in that folder (for your generated project) for more details about this template.

+A sample you might create:

+`dotnet new kyt-backend -o BookClub`

 ## Things to try
 Check the `Instructions.md` file for some simple things to try and more detailed guidance on introducing